Mushrooms need fresh air to breathe so the loose attachment of the humidity tent is an intentional part of the design.

 More specifically, Lion’s Mane mycelium is very faint and from our experience produces larger mushrooms when fruited before the bag is fully colonized.

 We guarantee a first flush of mushrooms in our kits.
-In the rare instance you see contamination before your first harvest, please reach out to us at firstname.lastname@example.org and we will happily replace the kit for you.
+In the rare instance you see contamination before your first harvest, please reach out to us at email@example.com so we can help diagnose your kit.
+If there is contamination present which will inhibit growth or affect your mushrooms we will happily replace the kit for you.

-After the first flush, the mycelium becomes more susceptible to contamination and should be composted.
+After the first flush, the mycelium becomes more susceptible to contamination and if it does take over, your kit should be composted.

 These are often symptoms of direct sunlight exposure.